hormoz-lab/CARLIN/README.md

     analyze_CARLIN calls alleles from FASTQs sequencing the CARLIN amplicon.

     analyze_CARLIN(FASTQ_FILE, CFG_TYPE, OUTDIR) analyzes FASTQ_FILE
-    (*.fastq, *.fastq.gz) generated according to CFG_TYPE (one of 'BulkDNA', 'BulkRNA', 'scInDropsV2', 'scInDropsV3', 'sc10xV2', 'sc10xV3') and saves the
-    following files to OUTDIR:
+    (*.fastq, *.fastq.gz) generated according to the experimental CARLIN protocol defined in CFG_TYPE (one of 'Sanger', 'BulkDNA', 'BulkRNA', 'scInDropsV2', 'scInDropsV3', 'sc10xV2', 'sc10xV3') and saves the following files to OUTDIR:

-    Analysis.mat.gz - contains all variables including a compactified representation of the FastQ files, a depot of unique aligned sequences, the collection of CBs and UMIs detected before and after denoising, and the called alleles.
-This file may be large, and is not intended for use by a casual-user, rather to save state to do any custom one-off analysis.
+    Analysis.mat.gz - contains all variables including a compactified representation of the FASTQ files, a depot of unique aligned sequences, the collection of CBs and UMIs detected before and after denoising, and the called alleles.
+This file may be large, and is not intended for use by a casual user.
+Rather, it stores all intermediate variables for custom one-off analysis.

-    Summary.mat - contains a subset of the variables in Analysis.mat that are usually sufficient for subsequent downstream analysis in MATLAB including a list of alleles, their frequencies, tags (UMIs or CBs) reporting that allele, input parameters, thresholds used by the algorithm - and, for SC runs - the reference barcode list.
+    Summary.mat - contains the subset of variables in Analysis.mat that is usually sufficient for subsequent downstream analysis including a list of alleles, their frequencies, tags (UMIs or CBs) reporting that allele, input parameters, thresholds used by the algorithm, and, for SC runs, the reference barcode list.

-    Alleles.png - Plot of sequence and distribution of alleles with summary statistics.
+    Alleles.png - Plot of mutations harbored in each allele, distribution of allele occurrence frequencies and summary statistics.

     AlleleAnnotations.txt - Annotations describing each allele in plaintext format (HGVS) for use by other downstream tools.